wfjm/w11/doc/w11a_os_guide.md

     is actually smaller than the bare numbers suggest.
   - A 460k Baud connection gives in practice a disk throughput of ~20 kB/s.
     This allows to test the system but is a bit slow for real usage.
-  - USB-RS232 cables with a FTDI `FT232R` chip work fine, tests with Prolific Technology `PL2303` based cable never gave reliable connections for higher Baud rates.
+  - USB-RS232 cables with an FTDI `FT232R` chip work fine, tests with Prolific Technology `PL2303` based cable never gave reliable connections for higher Baud rates.